Induced Norm Analysis of Linear Systems for Nonnegative Input Signals

 \subsection{Problem Settings}

 This subsection poses three problems to be investigated in this paper.
-Since the (upper bound of) $L_{2+}$ induced norm is of premier importance as illustrated in \rsub{sub:motiv}, we naturally consider the next problem. \begin{problem}[$L_{2+}$ Upper Bound Analysis]\ \\ For a given stable LTI system $G$ of the form \rec{eq:G}, find an upper bound of $\|G\|_{2+}$ that is as small as possible. \end{problem}
+Since the upper bound of $L_{2+}$ induced norm is important in guaranteeing the system performance as illustrated in \rsub{sub:motiv}, we naturally consider the next problem. \begin{problem}[$L_{2+}$ Upper Bound Analysis]\ \\ For a given stable LTI system $G$ of the form \rec{eq:G}, find an upper bound of $\|G\|_{2+}$ that is as small as possible. \end{problem}